nunocoracao/n9o.xyz/content/posts/202210-stable-diffusion-tutorial/index.md

 conda activate invokeai
 ```

-The last step is to preload the models using with the command:
+The last step is to preload the models using the command:

 ```bash
 python scripts/preload_models.py